 Iowa State’s online store transactions function through MBS Systems’ inSite eCommerce solution.
 Among many features, inSite allows stores to attach merchandise to a website’s course list in addition to textbooks.

-“Once we discovered inSite had that capability, it was common sense that if you do cross-merchandising in the store, why wouldn’t you do it online as well?” said Heather Dean, Iowa State University Bookstore Book Division Manager.
+“Once we discovered inSite had that capability, it was common sense that if you do cross-merchandising in the store, why wouldn’t you do it online as well,” said Heather Dean, Iowa State University Bookstore book division manager.
 “If the book list says they need a binder, they are more likely to click to add a binder to their order.”

-“Sometimes there’s a class that prefers a certain flash drive or a specific Sharpie marker, so we create those items on the website and attach it to the course,” she said.
-“We’re trying to make it more apparent to faculty and staff that HEOA compliance is not just books, it’s the supplies as well.”
+“Sometimes there’s a class that prefers a certain flash drive or a specific marker, so we create those items on the website and attach it to the course,” she said.
+“We’re trying to make it more apparent to faculty and staff that HEOA compliance is not just books, it’s the supplies as well.”`

-The move to cross-sell online has helped further forge a connection with faculty through the academic coordinators who handle adoption submissions on campus.
-Heather’s staff works with them to promote this feature, and the store is working on building further relationships with the College of Design to formally adopt required supplies for classes.
+The move to cross-sell online has helped forge a connection with faculty through the academic coordinators who handle adoption submissions on campus and has had a measurable impact on the store’s bottom line.

-“This fall semester, approximately 3.5 percent of our total store art and supply sales were generated from our course materials website, where we cross-merchandised various products like binders, calculators, drawing supplies, engineering paper and lab supplies,” she said.
+“This fall semester, approximately 3.5% of our total store art and supply sales were generated from our course materials website, where we cross-merchandised various products like binders, calculators, drawing supplies, engineering paper and lab supplies,” she said.
 “It's not necessarily a huge percentage, but it is sales that we likely would not have if we didn't set ourselves up to capitalize off of our eCommerce system.”